wendydengg/Data-Mining-Cases/Homework 2/code.md

 - `brca_subtype.csv`
 - `brca_x_patient.csv`

-# Case study 1: Self-seteem
+# Case study 1: Self-eseteem

 Self-esteem generally describes a person's overall sense of self-worthiness and personal value.
 It can play significant role in one's motivation and success throughout the life.
 Factors that influence self-esteem can be inner thinking, health condition, age, life experiences etc. We will try to identify possible factors in our data that are related to the level of self-esteem.